MateuszWasilewski/Portfolio/Projects/Backpropagation/New_Version/README.md

 - runs it,
 - deletes executable file.

 Function WriteWeights completely overwrites file with given name so use it carefully.

-For me each training epoch with given example model took arour 9 - 10 s but your mileage may vary.
+For me each training epoch with given example model took arour ~ 1.5 s but your mileage may vary.

+Notes after a while.
+Code code be improved by compiling cpp files independently and linking them after all. (using makefile / cmake) Code clarity and comments could be improved.